BestTimesToVisit.com Logo

 Snapp (Ride-hailing App)

-Snapp is the Iranian equivalent of Uber or Lyft and is incredibly popular and reliable.
-It's perfect for getting to places not directly served by the metro, traveling at night, or when you have luggage.
+Snapp is the Iranian equivalent of Uber or Lyft and is incredibly popular and reliable for getting around Tehran.
+It's the most convenient way to travel door-to-door, especially for longer distances or when the metro isn't practical.

-Tehran has an extensive bus network, including Bus Rapid Transit (BRT) lines that are often faster due to dedicated lanes.
-These are the most budget-friendly option for getting around.
+Tehran has an extensive bus network, including Bus Rapid Transit (BRT) lines that are faster and more efficient, and local buses that cover smaller streets.
+BRT routes are often color-coded and have dedicated lanes.

 Walking